smartmobilefactory/SMF-Fastlane-Commons/commons/smf_danger/README.md

     modules: [],                                            # Optional, see *smf_danger_module_config* for further information
     podspec_path: <path to podspec file>                    # only needed for ios frameworks
-    bump_type: <either internal or breaking>                # only needed for ios frameworks contexts_to_search = <dict with string to search in>    # the string in this dict will be searched for jira ticket tags
+    bump_type: <either internal or breaking>                # only needed for ios frameworks
-    ticket_base_url: <base url for jira tickets>            # Optional, default is https://smartmobilefactory.atlassian.net/browse/
+    ticket_base_url: <base url for jira tickets>            # Optional, default is https://smartmobilefactory.atlassian.net/
 )
 ```

-#### Note
+##### Note

 The `podspec_path` and `bump_type` are used to calculate the upcoming pod version and add it to dangers pull request report.

-##### Jira Tickets Auto Detection
+#### Jira Tickets Auto Detection

-The context that are passed to the danger lane are searched to automatically detect the Jira Issue associated with the Pull Request and add them to the danger log.
-If you want to use a custom base url for the jira issues, you can override the `smf_pipeline_danger_lane` and add the base url to the options map.
+The pr title, pr body, branch name and commits are searched to automatically detect the Jira Issue associated with the Pull Request and add them to the danger log.
+If you want to use a custom base url for the jira issues, you can override the `smf_pipeline_danger_lane` (depends on the platform, see NOTEs below) and add the base url to the options map.
 Here  is an example:
 ```
 override_lane :smf_pipeline_danger do |options|
   options[:jira_ticket_base_url] = '<your default base url>'